tvhahn/ml-tool-wear/README.md

 # Anomaly Detection for Tool Wear Monitoring Using a Disentangled-Variational-Autoencoder
 Demonstration of anomaly detection on the [UC Berkeley milling data set](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/) using a disentangled-variational-autoencoder (beta-VAE).
 The method is described in my MASc thesis, *[Feature Engineering and End-to-End Deep Learning in Tool Wear Monitoring](https://qspace.library.queensu.ca/handle/1974/28150)*.

+I also have detailed blog posts detailing the UC Berkeley milling data set ([here](https://www.tvhahn.com/posts/milling/)) and how the VAE is constructed ([here](https://www.tvhahn.com/posts/building-vae/)).
+The final blog post, on how the model is trained, is forthcoming... (aka, when I have time to write it).

 Feel free to cite my research if you use it in any academic research.
 ```
 @phdthesis{von2020feature,